Bookbinding for Artists and Photographers with Scott McCarney

 The class will focus primarily on physical considerations of book structure, but participants are welcome to bring work in progress or ideas for books.
 Some time will be devoted to discussing how binding structures and layout strategies literally as well as figuratively support image display.

 Scott McCarney has been making books as works of art for over thirty years.
 His bookworks explore many media, from offset and digital printing to sculptural objects and installation.
-He lectures, teaches and exhibits internationally and is currently an adjunct faculty member at RIT.
+He lectures, teaches and exhibits internationally.